MannLabs/alphadia/docs/installation.md

 ## Use the dockerized version
 The containerized version can be used to run alphaDIA e.g. on cloud platforms.
+It can be used to run alphaDIA for multiple input files, as well as for single files only (trivial parallelization on computing clusters).

 Note that this container is not optimized for performance yet, and does not run on Apple Silicone chips (M1/M2/M3) due to problems with mono.
 Also, it currently relies on the input files being organized in a specific folder structure.